vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Prover/zk-prover-mock.md

 ```

 ### GetStatus
-Function to know the status of the prover.
+This function lets us know the status of the prover.

 The client does not need to enter data to make this call.
 The status is returned in the following form: